 Getting your results

 You should get your results within 1 or 2 weeks.
 The doctor who arranged the scan will give them to you.

-Some hospitals have specialist post menopausal bleeding clinics where you get the results the same day, and you can have further tests if needed.
+Some hospitals have specialist post menopausal bleeding clinics where you get the results the same day, and you can have further tests if you need them.

 If you have abnormal changes in your womb, you’ll need a biopsy to find out the cause.
-Your doctor takes samples of the womb lining.
-They send them to the lab to be looked at closely under the microscope.
+A biopsy involves your doctor takes samples of the womb lining.
+They send them to a lab so they can be looked at closely under a microscope.

 Waiting for test results can be worrying.
 It may help to talk to a close friend or relative about how you feel.